Origamiboss/Software-Engineering-Poker/ReadMe.txt

-run the project.sql file to set up the database on your MySQL host (source c:\filepath\project.sql)
+run the project.sql file to set up the database on your MySQL host. make sure to run it inside a database called student_space (or modify the db.properties file in the sweProject package) (source c:\filepath\project.sql)

 make sure you keep your MySQL host running